ibm-cloud-docs/key-protect/settings-network-policy.md

     </table>

-    A successful request returns an HTTP `204 No Content` response, which indicates that your service instance now enforces a network access policy.
+    A successful request returns an HTTP `204 No Content` response, which indicates that your {{site.data.keyword.keymanagementserviceshort}} instance now enforces a network access policy.
     API requests to the service are restricted to the policy you set.

     This policy applies to {{site.data.keyword.keymanagementserviceshort}}